- 2020 Motorcycle Tours

-Only for Laos but this will be organised by the tour guide (Cost $35 approx) For Vietnam, you ‘British Citizens’ passport holders travelling for tourism or business can enter Vietnam for up to a maximum of 15 days (inclusive of dates of entry and exit) without a visa.
-If you have a different type of British nationality – for example ‘British national (overseas)’ you’ll need to get a visa or an e-visa before entering Vietnam.
+Only for Laos but this will be organised by the tour guide (Cost $35 approx) For Vietnam, ‘British Citizen’ passport holders travelling for tourism or business can enter Vietnam for up to a maximum of 15 days (inclusive of dates of entry and exit) without a visa.
+If you are different type of nationality – for example ‘British national (overseas)’ you’ll need to get a visa or an e-visa before entering Vietnam.
 More info here

 DO I NEED VACCINATIONS?

 Yes, you will need to consult your pharmacist or doctor as to what they recommend is the best course of vaccines for you.
 Do note; Malaria tablets can make you unwell, many customers do not take them but do use the best insect repellent available.
-Mosquitos and Malaria are quite rare in the north but caution is strongly advised and we do not in any way encourage clients not to take necessary precautions.
+Mosquitoes and Malaria are quite rare in the north but caution is strongly advised and we do not in any way encourage clients not to take necessary precautions.
 Having good travel insurance is a must.
-We recommend Holiday Safe who will also be able to provide specific insurance cover for using a motorcycle off road

 WHAT IS THE WEATHER LIKE?

 Most of the tour dates we organise for Vietnam & Laos bring good weather as it is outside of the rainy season.
 The climate is usually very manageable.
 Typical temperatures are 22 – 30c with the odd shower.
 Slightly colder in the higher mountains

 Currency is Vietnamese Dong but Dollars are widely accepted.
 Money can be changed at the airport and in Hanoi or here in the UK at several outlets